-Geoffrey Livolsi is a co-funder of Disclose, the first non-profit investigative newsroom in France.
-He worked as an investigative journalist specialising in corruption and tax evasion, working with Mediapart, France Inter, Envoyé Spécial on channel France 2.
+Geoffrey Livolsi is a co-founder of Disclose, the first non-profit investigative newsroom in France.
+He worked as an investigative journalist specialising in corruption and tax evasion, working with Mediapart, France Inter, Envoyé Spécial on Channel France 2.
 He has also directed a number of TV documentaries.

 Helena Bengtsson is Editor for Data Journalism at Sveriges Television, Sweden’s national television broadcaster.
 She previously worked as Editor, Data Projects at the Guardian, UK between 2014-2017.
 In 2006 and 2007, she was database editor at the Center for Public Integrity in Washington, D.C.
 She was awarded the Stora Journalistpriset (The Swedish Grand Prize for Journalism) in Sweden twice, in 2010 for Valpejl.se and in 2016 for innovator of the year.

 Henk Van Ess is an assessor of Poynter’s International Fact-Checking Network and a member of Bellingcat.
 He is obsessed with finding stories in (big) data.
 His specialisations include social media and data journalism.
 As an author, he has published books in Dutch, French, German, English and Italian about Google, data journalism, web research, and fantastic Facebook formulas.

 Holly Else is a reporter with Nature in London.
 She writes about the ways that scientists conduct research and communicate their findings.
 Before joining Nature in 2018, she wrote about research policy and universities for Times Higher Education, and she has experience reporting on engineering, infectious diseases and public health.
 She studied biomedical science at the University of Sheffield and has a master’s degree in science communication from Imperial College London.